rubocop/ruby-style-guide/README.md

     end
     ```

-* Don't use parentheses around the condition of an `if/unless/while`.
+* Don't use parentheses around the condition of an `if/unless/while`,
+  unless the condition contains an assignment (see "Using the return
+  value of `=`" below).

     ```Ruby
     # bad